-- Executive remuneration design;

-- Approval of awards to the CEO;

-- Senior executive succession planning;

-- The design and implementation of any incentive plan (including equity based arrangements);

-- The remuneration and other benefits applicable to NEDs; and

-- The CSL diversity policy and measurable objectives for achieving gender diversity.
+- Executive remuneration design: - Approval of awards to the CEO; - Senior executive succession planning; - The design and implementation of any incentive plan (including equity based arrangements); - The remuneration and other benefits applicable to NEDs; and - The CSL diversity policy and measurable objectives for achieving gender diversity.

 The HRRC is able to approve the remuneration of executive KMP (excluding the CEO).

 Full responsibilities of the HRRC are outlined in its Charter, which is reviewed annually.
-The Charter is available on CSL's website at http://www.csl.com.au/about/governance.htm
+The Charter is available on CSL's website CSL.com.